-What is Network Maintenance?
+What Is Network Maintenance?

 In the third party maintenance (TPM) industry, network maintenance is essentially what you need to do to keep your network up and running smoothly.
-This includes a number of duties such as installing and configuring hardware and software, troubleshooting network problems, monitoring and improving network performance, and planning for network growth.
+This definition encompasses a number of duties such as installing and configuring hardware and software, troubleshooting network problems, monitoring and improving network performance, and planning for network growth.

 An interrupt-driven approach means you wait for a problem to happen and then scramble to fix it as quickly as possible.
 As you’ve probably already figured out, the interrupt-driven approach has the most cost, stress, and downtime of the two.

-Why Network Maintenance is Important
+Why IT Network Maintenance is Important

 If you’re covered by a third party maintenance provider, you can rest easy knowing experienced engineers are taking care of the problem as soon as it happens.
-TPMs take both approaches to network maintenance when dealing with a client — preventing problems from happening as much as possible but being well-prepared for them when they do.
+TPMs take both approaches to network hardware maintenance when dealing with a client — preventing problems from happening as much as possible but being well-prepared for them when they do.

 There are many great benefits to using TPM support — cost being the most obvious.
 You could save up to 70% on support costs when compared to OEM contracts if you sign a contract with a third party maintenance provider.
 Also, TPM providers can fit your budget and needs exactly with their flexible SLAs and personalized contracts.
 Learn more about our SLAs.
 Find out more about other benefits of TPM support.